- 2 cups zucchini (packed freshly shredded raw)

 Very good, grated too much zucchini so doubled everything up, much better than cauliflower pizza.
 More crunch

-Celia X. a year ago
+Celia X. 2 years ago

 What a sticky mess!
 I needed a lot more flour and I used gluten free flour.